apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 ## run

-The `run` command deploys the app on the specified BlackBerry device or a simulator.
-Before deploying your app, you must first create a target for the device or simulator you want to deploy your app to.
+The `run` command deploys the app on the specified BlackBerry device or an emulator.
+Before deploying your app, you must first create a target for the device or emulator you want to deploy your app to.
 The deploy script will deploy the most recent build of your app.

 ```